 THE GODFATHER LAKE TAHOE CRIME TOUR

 THE GODFATHER LAKE TAHOE CRIME TOUR is a new, truly unique and immersive Lake Tahoe boat tour experience.
-The tour, which blends the legacy of The Godfather films with Lake Tahoe’s own real-life mob history, cruises by boat from the Tahoe Keys through Emerald Bay and past the iconic Godfather estate.
-During the trip, we explore filming locations, real-life mob figures, Tahoe’s history of illegal gaming, bordellos, opium dens and the broader influence of organized crime in the region.
-The experience includes behind the scenes Godfather movie factoids, stories of Frank Sinatra’s Rat Pack, the Sicilian Mafia, and the evolution of gaming in the American West.
-All while enjoying “Name That Scene” games with prizes, a fully hosted open bar, antipasti, and mini cannolis.
-The content delivered takes a deep dive into the following topics while demonstrating the accuracy of the Godfather movies through movie scenes, characters, real people and events:
+Our tour blends the legacy of The Godfather films with Lake Tahoe’s own real-life mob history.
+We cruise by boat from the Tahoe Keys through Emerald Bay and past the iconic Fleur du Lac estate, which was used to film key scenes in The Godfather: Part II.
+During the trip, we explore the movie’s different shooting locations, real-life mob figures, Tahoe’s history of illegal gaming, bordellos, opium / heroin dens and the broader influence of organized crime in the region.
+The experience includes behind the scenes Godfather I and II movie factoids, stories of Frank Sinatra’s Rat Pack, the Sicilian Mafia, and the evolution of gaming in the American West.
+Enjoy “Name That Scene” games with prizes, a fully hosted open bar, antipasti, and mini cannoli.
+The content takes a deep dive into the following topics while demonstrating the accuracy of The Godfather movies through movie scenes, characters, real people and events:

-How The Godfather Movie changed the Movie industry forever:
+How The Godfather changed the film industry forever:

 - Revolutionized Storytelling in Cinema